yguitton/training-material/topics/imaging/tutorials/voronoi-segmentation/tutorial.md

 {: .question}

 ## Apply the mask and visualize the segmentation
-A Voronoi tesselation segments an image into non-overlapping segments that cover the entire image.
+A Voronoi tessellation segments an image into non-overlapping segments that cover the entire image.
 This makes sure that segments do not overlap, but empty spaces between objects will be counted as part of the segment belonging to the nearest item.
 A more accurate segmentation can be achieved by using the mask to reduce the size of the Voronoi segments.
 This can be achieved with the following operation.
 > <hands-on-title> Task description </hands-on-title>
-> Combine the tesselation with the seeds and the mask to generate a segmentation that limits the expanse of each segment:
+> Combine the tessellation with the seeds and the mask to generate a segmentation that limits the expanse of each segment:
 > 1. {% tool [Process images using arithmetic expressions](toolshed.g2.bx.psu.edu/repos/imgteam/image_math/image_math/1.26.4+galaxy2) %} with the following parameters:
 >    - *"Expression"*: `tessellation * (mask / 255) * (1 - seeds / 255)`
 >    - In *"Input images"*:
 >        - {% icon param-repeat %} *"Insert Input images"*
->            - {% icon param-file %} *"Input Image"*: `tesselation`
+>            - {% icon param-file %} *"Input Image"*: `tessellation`
 >            - *"Variable for representation of the image within the expression"*: `tessellation`
 >        - {% icon param-repeat %} *"Insert Input images"*
 >            - {% icon param-file %} *"Input Image"*: `seeds`